bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 ### 8. Quiz in Video

 This project involves interaction with html video.
 I got the idea of this project while i was watching a coursera video and suddenly a quiz appeared in between the video.
 I thought this functionality is cool so i tried to implement it using vanilla js.
 A lot more can be done with this project but for now only the question appearance functionality is implemented.

+### 9. Syntax Highlighting In Website

+A lot of websites show code on their platform.
+So for making the code look clean and attractive, syntax highlighting is necessary.
+In this project [highlight.js](https://highlightjs.org/) is used for syntax highlighting and [clipboard.js](https://clipboardjs.com/) is used for copying the code to clipboard.
+Using these libraries is simple and doesn't require much time.

 ## :fountain_pen:  React-Projects-Description
 ### 1. Add Random Colored Div